aidan-stritch/magical-deals/README.md

         alt="Valid CSS!" />
 </p>

+#### HTML
+All HTML pages have been checked using the W3C Markup Validation Service and have reported no errors.
+As this tool does not recognise several Django symbols (such as {% %}), the validation service does not report as 100% no issues and no image is available as in above CSS validation section.

 ### Automated
 #### Travis
 Travis Continuous Integration was used  to run tests on the code every time a push is made to github so that errors could be flagged and managed in an efficient manner.